GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Python home '<path>' is not a directory; Python interpreter may not initialise correctly.
-Verify the supplied path.``
+   ``Python home '<path>' for <process-context> is not a directory;
+   Python interpreter may not initialise correctly.
+Verify the supplied path.`` Process context shape as for :ref:`WSGI0099`.

 :Cause:
    The configured Python home points to a file or other